Home

 Ways to Find Your Own Prices

-There are a great many buyers out there, and each one will have a different idea about the value they would place on any given camera.
+That being said, there are a great many buyers out there, and each one will have a different idea about value.
 Some are buying them for resale to special customers.
 Customers they know will pay a premium for specific models in good condition.
-Others are merely collecting for themselves.
-It doesn't matter what the price guides say, they already have several...guess how they're going to price yours.
-So, it makes sense to show you the average values - and help you understand the factors that go into an evaluation.
-Listed below are my recommendations for finding the value of your Mamiya (or any) photographic equipment.
+Others merely collect for themselves.
+If they already have several, guess how they're going to value yours.
+My pages show you the average values - and help you understand the factors that go into an evaluation.
+Listed below are my recommendations for finding the value of your Mamiya photographic equipment (or any equipment, for that matter).

 Buy a Price Guide